discrete-notes/discrete-notes.github.io/_posts/2020-05-11-notes-rainy-may-2020.md

 The approach of the paper is to consider that one receives the diffracted image through (noisy) samples, and based on this samples must decide whether there are one or two sources.
-This becomes a more statistical problem, and when we ask how many points are needed, then it becomes more algorithmic too.
+This becomes a more statistical problem, and when we ask how many samples are needed, then it becomes more algorithmic too.
 Then one can design algorithms with a complexity depending on the number of samples, the noise etc.

 ## Trusses

 In the study of social networks, a classic topic is to understand and detect communities.
 In terms of graphs, the simplest object representing a community is a clique.
-But this is a very demanding properties: there are many groups that one would call a community, where not everybody knows everybody.
-A classic object here is a $k$-core.
+But this is a very demanding definition: there are many groups that one would call a community, where not everybody knows everybody.
+A classic alternative here is a $k$-core.
 A $k$-core is a maximal connected subgraph, with all nodes having degree at least $k$ in this subgraph.
 That is everybody should know at least $k$ other members.

 I learned recently about another such object: $k$-trusses.
-A $k-truss$ is a maximal connected subgraph, such that inside this subgraph, every node is adjacent to at least $k$ triangles.
+A $k$-truss is a maximal connected subgraph, such that inside this subgraph, every node is adjacent to at least $k$ triangles.
 So now you want that every person can cite
 $k$ pairs of acquaintances who know each other.
 It's a more restricted notion